Here at Owen Barry we really love and appreciate beautiful skins.

-The stunning skins originate from Tibet or Mongolia, where the harsh terrain of the mountains and steppe product very specific sheep, these skins (like all OB skins) are 100% a bi-product of the meat industry.
+The stunning skins originate from Tibet or Mongolia, where the harsh terrain of the mountains and steppe produce very specific sheep, these skins (like all OB skins) are 100% a by-product of the meat industry.

 The voluminous super fine curly wool is natures way of trapping the warm air next to the skin, protecting the animal in the severest of weather conditions.

 This unique wool cannot be found anywhere else in the world, the delicate fibres of the soft long wool make it the most delicate (by far) of all the skins we offer, therefore care should be taken to maintain its exquisite appearance.

 Owen Barry does not offer Tibetan skins made up as large products as we believe they are too fragile for repeated hard use, they are, however, perfect for interior design accent pieces and chair backs etc.

 Care has to be taken when cleaning these skins, they are very delicate, if the wool becomes matted, do NOT force a comb thru or you could rip the wool clean away from the skin, spot wash, like washing a baby's hair, very gently.
 HOT water is not a good idea (like with all wool products), but with Tibetans, it is very risky, - for more info check out our product care section.

 Tigardos is luxurious Toscana lambskin in its more natural form, the stunning curls originally provided by Mother Nature give this skin it's soft texture and depth.

 Very luxurious, Tigardos skins are Spanish in origin and are super supple and cosy to wear, the unstructured look of Tigardos makes it a very versatile skin to wear, it can be dressed up for impactful sophistication or paired with jeans and a chunky jumper for a casual boho look - the best of both worlds.